Schedule an Appointment

 - Typically sophomores and juniors with a cumulative average of 3.0, but also students with a 2.8 average should apply;

-- Although this is a program primarily for non-Spanish majors or minors, Spanish majors and minors may apply; courses mostly taught in Spanish
+- Although this is a program primarily Spanish majors or minors, Other majors and minors may apply; courses mostly taught in Spanish

 - Students who can find courses which fit their Loyola academic program and allow for full time participation and who are neither on disciplinary probation nor have a history of serious disciplinary problems should apply;

 - All students must complete SN101-104 before they can study in Santiago, and SN majors and minors are strongly encouraged to complete SN 201 and 203 or 217, as these are important prerequisites to the Spanish concentration; and

 - Students can take a 6.0 credit course titled "Poverty and Development in Latin America" this course combines class work with field experiences;

 - Students will take other courses at the 3.0 credit level.
 Some courses taken in Spanish will allow papers and exams to be done in English;